alexiosjs/alexios/alexiosdoc/docs/quick-start/a-introdction/introduction.en-US.md

 ## <strong>Development Intention</strong>

-The purpose is to develop a <b>Launcher + Packager</b> which configuration are extremely simple, <b>Nextjs-like</b> and no need to learn a lot of APIs and configuration.
-Friendly for beginners. <b>Do not make any changes to the existing project structure, do not force the use of any business attributes, and do not change the development mode</b>. <b>Automate</b> everything that users don’t want to care about and have no time to care about.
+The purpose is to develop a Launcher + Packager which configuration are extremely simple, Nextjs-like and no need to learn a lot of APIs and configuration.
+Friendly for beginners.
+Do not make any changes to the existing project structure, do not force the use of any business attributes, and do not change the development mode.
+Automate everything that users don’t want to care about and have no time to care about.
 Just focus on the business code.

 ## <strong>Features</strong>